 The Black Gold School Division is excited to announce that it recently received notification of funding approval from Alberta Education for an addition to Calmar Secondary School that will house the Calmar Secondary Collegiate School.

-Construction on the new school has begun and the facility (pictured above on the left-hand side) is expected to be completed next fall for the start of the 2024-2025 school year.
+Construction on the new school is planned for Spring 2024 and the facility (pictured above on the left-hand side) is expected to be completed next fall for the start of the 2024-2025 school year.

 “The Board’s goal with this new collegiate school is to maintain a strong focus on career exploration, readiness, and preparation for a meaningful career path for our student population,” said Board Chair Esther Eckert.
 “We want to increase awareness and create opportunities for students to take courses in the skilled trades.
 Reducing barriers to entry into apprenticeships can lead to highly rewarding careers in the trades needed to support Alberta’s growing economy.”